Defence packaging you can rely on

 The UK Team Glenfiddich, and expedition Patron Prince Harry, all needed to carry with them valuable possessions and equipment such as personal cameras and satellite phones, which had the potential to be damaged by the extreme temperatures.

-When, prepared to set off to the South Pole, minimizing the weight of the participants equipment was paramount.
+When, prepared to set off to the South Pole, minimising the weight of the participants equipment was paramount.
 However, with temperatures potentially falling to -35°C, it was recognised that valuable electronic equipment would need protecting against the ruthless conditions.

 In order to help the participants, GWP Protective donated military spec Peli Storm cases.
 These not only protected the teams’ vital equipment from moisture and dust, but the outer shell combined with foam inserts also offered protection from impact and mishandling.